hassanjavaid07/CS500-Generative-AI-and-LLM/Assignment04/README.md

 The RAGAS metrics are uploaded in the file `rag-metric-dataframe.csv`.
 The metrics calculated were `faithfulness` and `answer_correctness`.
 However due to presistent `RateErrorLimit`, the metrics could only be calculated for a few entries.

-The output of structured data extracted from document parsing is available in files `elements.txt` and `split_chunks.txt` in the `structured-data` folder.
+The output of structured data extracted from document parsing is available in `elements.txt` and `split_chunks.txt` files placed in the `structured-data` folder.